TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.0.3 =
+* Added debug code in moderation section to help troubleshoot issues

 = 5.8.0.2 =
 * Small styling change in admin interface to adjust to removal of background image in WP 3.6